-The following guidelines apply to every traineeship regarding an environmental specialism:
+The following guidelines apply to every traineeship for students that started ES in 2010 regarding an environmental specialism:

-- The traineeship is to correspond to a total of 30-45 credits (approx. 6 or 9 months). - The traineeship is to be evaluated in the form of 2 final marks, namely: - a mark for the practical work and the report (corresponding to 24 credits or 39 credits) and - a mark for the theoretical component.
-This may concern a lecture, a thesis or an exam of your knowledge of a particular book(s).
-This component corresponds to 6 credits in each case and is to be evaluated by the responsible teacher. - A traineeship is to essentially be carried out under the responsibility of a staff member with a teaching commitment at the Faculty of Science or the Faculty of Medical Sciences of the RU. - The traineeship is to concern the identification and/or analysis and/or solving of environmental problems from a disciplinary angle, namely a biological, chemical and/or physical environment specialism. - The nature of the theoretical component is to concern an environment specialism as well. - The subject of the traineeship is to be submitted to the examining board prior to starting the traineeship. - The subject of the traineeships is to be presented to the contacts of the various environment specialistic departments.
+- The traineeship is to correspond to a total of 36 credits (approx. 7 months). - The traineeship is to be evaluated in the form of 1 final marks, namely: - a mark for the practical work and the report (corresponding to 36 credits) and - A traineeship is to essentially be carried out under the responsibility of a staff member with a teaching commitment at the Faculty of Science or the Faculty of Medical Sciences of the RU. - The traineeship is to concern the identification and/or analysis and/or solving of environmental problems from a disciplinary angle, namely a biological, chemical and/or physical environment specialism. - The subject of the traineeship is to be submitted to the examining board prior to starting the traineeship. - The subject of the traineeships is to be presented to the contacts of the various environment specialistic departments.
 The examining board will reach a decision after having consulted with these persons.